wix/stylable/site/docs/guides/components-basics.md

 ## 1 Style a component

-Let's say you have a `button` component with a render function per this example.
+Let's say you have a `Button` component with a render function per this example.
 You can style its JSX using the `className` property.

 ```jsx
 /* button.ts */